Monday, October 31, 2022

 Within a year Testa was also dead, a victim of further internal plotting, and he was succeeded by his Consigliere Nicodemo 'Nicky' Scarfo.

-In January 1982 Scarfo inducted Bocchino and ten others in a ceremony held at the residence of Associate Robert Lucicero in Vineland, New Jersey.
+On January 12/24, 1982 Scarfo inducted Bocchino and ten others in a ceremony held at the residence of Associate Robert Lucicero in Vineland, New Jersey.

 Those inducted in addition to Bocchino were Giuseppe 'Happy' Bellina, Thomas 'Tommy Del' DelGiorno, Gerardo Fusella, Frank 'Faffy' Iannarella, Eugene 'Gino' Milano, Albert 'Reds' Pontani, Joseph Pungitore, Michael 'Mickey Walker' Ricciardi, Joseph 'The Nodder' Sodano and Pasquale 'Pat the Cat' Spirito.